- Parks & Amenities

-Mayor Scott Fadness has announced plans to invest in a 70-acre waterfront park acquired in 2018 at Geist Reservoir.
-The park will be developed at the last-remaining undeveloped parcel of the 1,900 acre reservoir, located approximately at 111th Street on the east side of Olio Road.
+The City of Fishers has invested in a 70-acre waterfront property, acquired in 2018, at Geist Reservoir to develop a waterfront park, adding to Fishers Parks list of robust, vibrant, and diverse recreational facilities city-wide.
+The park is being developed at the last-remaining undeveloped parcel of the 1,900-acre reservoir, located at 10811 Olio Road, at approximately 111th Street and the east side of Olio Road.

 A Distinct Assest

 “The Geist area is one of Fishers’ most distinct assets and this park sets forth a momentum for the long term sustainability of Geist Reservoir, its residents, and our community at large,” said Mayor Scott Fadness.
 “In conversations with multiple residents and stakeholders, I’ve heard time and time again the argument that the long term vibrancy of Geist is a concern.
 Part of that involves environmental, boat traffic, and new development.
 My hope is that this park development helps to mitigate those concerns for residents and turn Geist into a distinct asset for all of Fishers.”

 Public Input for Designs

 Conceptual designs of the park, to be named at a later date, show the possibilities of the park development: fishing dock, public beach, kayak, boardwalk, natural playscapes, and opportunities for adventure races, triathlons, paddle boarding, and more.
 Fishers residents will have the opportunity to be involved in the final design of the park.
 No motorized boat launch will be permitted in the park area.
 See Frequently Asked Questions and see the Geist Waterfront Park presentation for more information.

 Public Access to Geist